What I Saw at the Revolution cover art

 Auto-renews at $16.45/mo after 30 days.
 Cancel anytime.

-Peggy Noonan
+By: Peggy Noonan

-Peggy Noonan
+Narrated by: Peggy Noonan

 About this listen

 Ronald Reagan carried a conservative vision of America to the White House, where his administration gave it life.
-Peggy Noonan followed Reagan to Washington as his speechwriter—and gave his vision voice.
+Peggy Noonan followed Reagan to Washington as his speechwriter— and gave his vision voice.
 As speech writer for George Bush during his Presidential campaign, Noonan dispelled her candidate's "wimpy" image and replaced it with one of quiet strength by coining such eloquent phrases as "a thousand points of light" and "a kinder, gentler nation."

-In the same vivid, eloquent style that earned Ronald Reagan the designation "the Great Communicator," Peggy Noonan delivers a candid portrait of the Reagan White House in this stylish, sensitive memoir that pursues the question, "Who's running things here anyway?"
+In this memoir, Noonan shows us the world behind the words with sharp, vivid portraits of President Reagan and a host of Washington' s movers and shakers.
+Rendered in the same vivid, eloquent style that earned Ronald Reagan the designation "the Great Communicator," Noonan delivers a candid portrait of the Reagan White House in this stylish, sensitive memoir that pursues the question, "Who's running things here anyway?"

 In the spirit of reconciliation, Audible acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.